How to write to a file in Python

 writer.writerows(sales_data)

-This code uses the csv module to transform a list of lists into a properly formatted CSV file.
-The with statement opens sales_data.csv for writing, and the writer object handles the conversion from Python data to CSV format.
+This code uses Python's csv module to turn a list of lists into a properly formatted CSV file.
+The csv.writer object is created to handle the conversion of your Python data into comma-separated strings that spreadsheet programs can understand.

 - The